derrmru/paypal-smart-button-react/Readme.md

 description: string,
 clientId: string,
 currency: string  || this is a three digit currency code e.g. 'EUR', 'GBP' or 'USD'
+paySubmit: function || this function will be called following successful payment transaction in your application.
+Handle the successful transaction however you like.
 ```

 ## Dependencies